endbasic/endbasic/README.md

 ## Quick start on the web

-Open EndBASIC in your browser by visiting: <https://repl.endbasic.dev/>
+Open EndBASIC in your browser by visiting <https://repl.endbasic.dev/> or go the project's website at <https://www.endbasic.dev/>.

 This should work on all major desktop browsers and on iOS.
 Unfortunately, there are known issues on Android at the moment.